 Chapter Twenty-One

-“Yes—that’s my name and profession,” said the man.
-“My godfathers and godmothers called me Anthony, and my parents had previously blessed me with the honorable appellation of Tidkins: so you may know me as Anthony Tidkins, the Resurrection Man.”

-- The Mysteries of London

 How long had it been since Annabel had seen Anthony Tidkins?
 There was still a part of her that wanted to run towards him, even now, and put her arms around him.
 There was another part of her that wanted to put her arms around his throat.
 That’s family for you though, isn’t it, she thought.

 When Annabel first met Anthony Tidkins, she had been fascinated by him, walking through the streets of London with a parasol above his head.
 She’d never seen a gentleman with a parasol before, that feminine accessory more regularly used by ladies.
 His was of a distinctly more masculine design, if such a thing was possible, but it wasn’t the parasol that gave her pause.
 It was the paleness of his skin, so white she felt that if she squinted she might actually be able to look through him.
 His eyes were a soft pink color, his eyelashes long but white as snow.
 His hair was that wintry white as well, and his body waif-like, thin.
 Aside from the parasol, he was dressed to the height of fashion, immaculately dressed in dark but rich tones of grey and blue.